Welcome to the first post in our new Ask WP Tasty series!

 I always explain in the body of my blog post about steps to prep, but I don’t say exactly how long it will take.
 I wouldn’t want to think a reader can prep in the same amount of time I do.

 I just can’t see why a recipe would be penalized for not including a bit of data that’s very ambiguous.

 Should you include prep times, even if they’re a bit ambiguous?

 For what it’s worth, I totally agree with this sentiment.
 I’m a pretty slow cook and I always have to calculate my own estimated prep time based on the recipe instructions.
-I generally move through recipes at about the same pace as this turtle:
+I generally move through recipes at about the same pace as a turtle. 🐢

 However, I think Google’s intent with recommending including prep time is to just give people a vague idea of how long it will take to prep the recipe ingredients.
 Try to come up with a pretty good estimate of how long the recipe will take to prep for your target audience and use that value.